-August 2012: The QCB training faculty welcome the addition of four new trainers.
-They are Nikki Pohl, Carmack Chair in Bioorganic Chemistry, and three new Assistant Professors, Jared Cochran (Biochemistry), Megan Thielges (Chemistry) and Yan Yu (Chemistry).
-Nikki Pohl joins David Giedroc as co-Directors of the Program
+August 2012: The QCB TP welcomes the addition of four new trainers.
+They are Nikki Pohl, Carmack Chair in Bioorganic Chemistry, and three Assistant Professors, Jared Cochran (Biochemistry), Megan Thielges (Chemistry) and Yan Yu (Chemistry).
+Nikki Pohl joins David Giedroc as a co-Director of the Program.

-This instrumentation coupled with myriad high resolution mass spectrometers used for proteomics, glycomics and metabolomics in the Biomolecular Mass Spectrometry Laboratory (site coming soon) and a soon-to-be-established in Waters Corporation Center for Innovation, make the Bloomington campus an outstanding venue in which to obtain interdisciplinary graduate training in QCB.
+This instrumentation coupled with myriad high resolution mass spectrometers used for proteomics, glycomics and metabolomics housed in the Laboratory for Biological Mass Spectrometry (LBMS) as part of a Waters Corporation Center for Innovation, make the Bloomington campus an outstanding venue in which to obtain interdisciplinary graduate training in QCB.

-A third round of fellowship competition will be held in December 2012, with awards to begin January 1, 2013 and run for one or two years.
-Click here to for information required to apply for a QCB fellowship.
+A fourth round of fellowship competition will be held in December 2013, with awards to begin January 1, 2014 and run for one year, with follow-up support contingent on receipt of external funding of the program.
+Click here for information required to apply for a QCB TP fellowship.

-This year's event will occur on Saturday, October 12 in C122 Chemistry Building and features oral presentations by internationally recognized invited speakers, several short presentations by QCB faculty and a poster session to showcase research activities in QCB trainer laboratories.
+This year's event will occur on Saturday, October 12, 2013 in C122, Chemistry Building from 8:30 am - 3:30 pm and features oral presentations by four internationally recognized invited speakers as well as, several QCB TP preceptors.
+A poster session to showcase research activities in QCB TP laboratories is also planned.

-Invited speakers this year include Helen Blackwell (University of Wisconsin-Madison), William DeGrado (University of California, San Francisco), Shahriar Mobashery (University of Notre Dame) and Thomas J. Meade (Northwestern University).
+Invited speakers this year include Jane Aldrich (University of Kansas), William DeGrado (University of California, San Francisco), Shahriar Mobashery (University of Notre Dame) and Thomas J. Meade (Northwestern University).